 Many people are surprised by the many places where they are not allowed to drive, such as to a grocery store or to a church.
 It’s very important that you clearly understand what is and isn’t allowed with your permit, so that you don’t get arrested for driving under a suspended license.

-If you were recently arrested for driving under the influence, you should contact a DUI attorney today.
-Our associates at Thomas, Webb, and Willis can help you build a legal defense and fight your DUI charges.
+Would you like to know more?
+Then check out our The Ultimate Georgia DUI Law Fact Sheet.
+Or you can contact a DUI attorney today.
+Our associates at Thomas and Willis can help you build a legal defense and fight your DUI charges.
 Call 404-250-1113 today to schedule a free consultation.